biocore/qiime/doc/scripts/assign_taxonomy.rst

 		Database to blast against.
 Must provide either --blast_db or --reference_seqs_db for assignment with blast [default: None] -c, `-`-confidence
-		Minimum confidence to record an assignment, only used for rdp method [default: 0.8] -e, `-`-e_value
+		Minimum confidence to record an assignment, only used for rdp method [default: 0.8] `-`-rdp_max_memory
+		Maximum memory allocation, in MB, for Java virtual machine when using the rdp method.
+Increase for large training sets [default: 1000]
+	-e, `-`-e_value
 		Maximum e-value to record an assignment, only used for blast method [default: 0.001] -o, `-`-output_dir